Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

 \lstinputlisting[ caption={Question to illuminate input space $S_I$}, label={lst:idpquestion}, linerange={1-1}, basicstyle= , breakatwhitespace=true, breaklines=true, postbreak=\mbox{{$\hookrightarrow$}\space} ]{resultsPendulums.txt}

-For queries that formally guarantee behavior (see the first three rows in \cref{tab:questionDescriptions}), we require that the relevant predicates in $P$ can expose their internals as first-order formulas; this enables us to guarantee they are satisfied over all members of a given set\footnote{The box abstractions we introduce in a moment to be more precise.} via typical SAT-solvers (such as Z3~\cite{DeMoura:2008:ZES:1792734.1792766}).
+For queries that formally guarantee behavior (see the first three rows in \cref{tab:questionDescriptions}), we require that the relevant predicates in $P$ can expose their internals as first-order formulas; this enables us to guarantee they are satisfied over all members of a given set\footnote{The box abstractions we introduce in a moment to be more precise.} via typical SAT solvers (such as Z3~\cite{DeMoura:2008:ZES:1792734.1792766}).
 The other query types require only being able to evaluate question $q$ on a variable assignment provided.
-The members of $P$ can be generated in a variety of ways, e.g., by forming most predicates through procedural generation and then using a few hand-tailored predicates to capture particular cases.\footnote{For example, operational definitions of ``high'', ``low'', etc., might be derived from sample data by setting thresholds on quantile values---e.g., 90\% or higher might be considered ``high''.} Further, since the semantics of the predicates are grounded, they have the potential to be generated from demonstration (e.g., a discussed in \cref{subsec:sup:predicategen}).
+The members of $P$ can be generated in a variety of ways, e.g., by forming most predicates through procedural generation and then using a few hand-tailored predicates to capture particular cases.\footnote{For example, operational definitions of ``high'', ``low'', etc., might be derived from sample data by setting thresholds on quantile values---e.g., 90\% or higher might be considered ``high''.} Further, since our predicates are grounded, they have the potential to be generated from example or demonstration (e.g., a discussed in \cref{subsec:sup:predicategen}).
+That is, $P$ is user-extensible and may be generated by automated, semi-automated or manual means.